wescamp/A_New_Order-1.10/A_New_Order/readme.txt

 * Akladians initially had nomadic way of life.
 They had no settlements lasting more than one season.
-While at time of ANO they have their villages and castles, this is a result of conquest and they fashionably shun the Wesnothian customs, even when they mimick them.
+While at time of ANO they have their villages and castles, this is a result of conquest and they fashionably shun the Wesnothian customs, even when they mimic them.
 When Lorin in first scenario decides to get help of Wesnothian medic, this is not a casual decision.
 I'd put there a statement:
   "Medic?
 But only underlings live there!" to make it clear, but it would make scenario too long.
 * While Akladians have elder woman, they have no elder man.
-Simply, all males fight until they die during fight.
-At some point they are called to fight by some younger clansman, who can gather experience that way.
+Simply, all males fight until they die during a fight.
+At some point they are called to a fight by some younger clansman, who can gather experience that way.
 If a younger Akladian kills an elder during this fight, this does not require a revenge;
   The elder is honoured and mourned (also by the one who killed him).
 Anyway,